nicofirst1/MotionBot/README.md

 ![image](https://i.imgur.com/kMirsmy.png)

-Since I'm using the desktop version of thelegram the button are cut for space problems, so I got the a screenshots from the mobile version
+Since I'm using the desktop version of telegram the button are cut for space problems, so I got the a screenshots from the mobile version

 ![image](https://i.imgur.com/4XNBQ0M.jpg)

 As you can see you have 4 options to choose from.
 * The first lines are occupied by saved faces buttons, these are programmatically generated every time you add a new face.
-By clicking on them you tell the bot that THAT specific face belongs to THAT specific person.
+By clicking on them you are telling the bot that THAT specific face belongs to THAT specific person.
 * Next you have the **New** button to add a person face.
 Simply follow the instructions afterwards.
 * You may choose to **Delete** the photo if you think it won't be useful to the face recognition (i.e. when the image is blurred, black or even not a face)